thenativeweb/wolkenkit-documentation/lib/docs/latest/getting-started/understanding-wolkenkit/architecture/index.md

 Finally, the images are run as containers that get connected to each other by using a virtual network.
 Since the application containers (broker, core and flows) run your application's code, they may need a few npm modules.
 To avoid having to install them to every single application container, they are only installed once to a shared Docker container named *node-modules* that is then used as a volume by the other containers.

+The publicly accessible ports of all the containers are exposed using a reverse proxy, which runs in a Docker container named *proxy*.

 ## Finding the code

 The code for wolkenkit is located in repositories on [GitHub](https://github.com/thenativeweb).
 On [Docker Hub](https://hub.docker.com/r/thenativeweb/), there is an automated build for each repository that is responsible for building the respective Docker image: